Savoyard Alps Landscape

 Food & Wine Pairing

-"A Crépy or Marignan wine to enhance the finesse of lake fish."
+"A wine from Crépy or a Marignan to enhance the finesse of lake fish."

 Did you know?

-Abondance cheese was already served at the popes' table in Avignon in the 14th century.
-Its hazelnut taste is inimitable thanks to the rich grass of the Chablais mountain pastures.
+Abondance cheese was already served at the Popes' table in Avignon in the 14th century.
+Its hazelnut flavor is inimitable thanks to the rich grass of the Chablais mountain pastures.

 Savoyard gastronomy is inseparable from its topography.
 By browsing our Complete Guide to Traditional Savoyard Gastronomy, you will understand that each altitude generates its own culinary ecosystem.